raviten/documentation/integrating-iOS-sdk.rst

 Generating App ID and SSL Certificate.
 ######################################

 #.
-Log in to the iOS Dev Center and select the “Certificates, Identifiers and Profiles” form the right panel
+Log in to the iOS Dev Center and select the “Certificates, Identifiers and Profiles”
 #.
 Select Certificates in the iOS Apps section
 #.
 Go to App IDs in the sidebar and click the + button
 #.
 Fill the details for App ID, App Services (Check the push notification Checkbox) and Explicit App ID(Should be same as Bundle ID in your App)